-A must have for every fan of The Endless Summer, this very versatile yet solid board utilizes the Surf One clear grip to show of Roberts classic colors from yesteryear.
+A must-have for every fan of The Endless Summer, this very versatile yet solid board utilizes the Surf One clear grip to show off Roberts classic colors from yesteryear.
 This gives the board a classic 70’s feel and look.
 This super cool, retro looking skateboard is perfect for beginners and intermediate boarders alike.
 The painted stripes give the board a unique feel that will never go out of style.
 The board brings with it a good amount of flex for easy riding and carving.
-The maple wood deck construction is also sturdy and long lasting.
+The maple wood deck construction is also sturdy and long-lasting.
 Plus the board comes with premium quality Randal R-II trucks for a smooth riding experience.

 Sector 9 Fractal Complete Skateboard

-The EIGHTBIT 41 Inch Drop Down Complete Longboard is great for commuting the metropolis with a pleasant mood as well as cruise the extreme outdoors.
-EIGHTBIT is the master of the pioneers of skateboard makers.
-The most important reason for its sheer popularity is safety.
+The Magic Union 41 Inch Drop Down Complete Longboard is great for commuting the metropolis with a pleasant mood as well as cruise the extreme outdoors.
+The Magic Union is the master of the pioneers of skateboard makers.
+While not a huge brand like Sector 9, it is well known for putting safety first.
 The brand always offers utmost safety by using wood, aluminum or plastic.
-The drop-down deck offers more stability, better turning control and easy push off.
+The drop-down deck offers more stability, better turning control, and easy push off.
 Less distance to the ground for easy push off also helps lower fatigue.
 The flexibility of the deck can absorb any kind of strain and provide even riding on a rough surface.
 This is great longboard for those aiming to commute and carve around.

 Loaded Tan Tien Flex 2 Complete Longboard Skateboard